MacPenguin

 1. Is there a FAQ?

 Yes, there's a FAQ and you're looking at it.
 This FAQ is based primarily on the FAQ written by Mike Comb.
 Additionally, it contains material from an alternate FAQ written by Alan Cox.
-Currently, it is maintained by the Linux/m68k for Macintosh development team using the same CVS repository as the web pages and the kernel source.
+Currently, it is maintained by the Linux/m68k for Macintosh development team using the same CVS repository as the web site.

 2. Is this FAQ "official?"